Skip to main content

 Authenticate to your default registry

 Authenticate the Docker CLI to your default registry so the docker command can push and pull images with Amazon ECR.
-Official Guide from AWS
+See AWS docs

 aws ecr get-login-password --region eu-north-1 \